 EWA LS-25 was a very special development in loudspeaker cable design.
 Not because standard copper isn't good enough to make a decent connection, and not just because of the tall claims made by other manufacturers.
-It was the first time Colin J Wonfor really got his designs where they were supposed to be, via a tortuous route of customized conductors, rare and unusual materials, and a most unique idea: Speaker cables that feature bespoke such design and materials to realize something real and fulfill a design brief.
+It was the first time Colin J Wonfor really got his designs where they were supposed to be, via a tortuous route of customized conductors, rare and unusual materials, and a most unique idea: Speaker cables that feature bespoke design and materials to realize something real and fulfil a design brief.

 What made EWA LS-25 unique?
-It was a cable featuring mutual magnetic coupling, inbuilt common mode choke suppressing noise, a design based upon extraordinary conductors that originate in high voltage, high frequency applications and a unique geometry to make these design aspects work together in lock-stepped harmony and to maximum effect.
+It was a cable featuring mutual magnetic coupling, an inbuilt common mode choke suppressing noise, a design based upon extraordinary conductors that originate in high voltage, high frequency applications and a unique geometry to make these design aspects work together in lock-stepped harmony and to maximum effect.